 The second time around I left out the lemon completely, hoping that the raspberry would shine through more but still be subtle.

-Now, since it’s been a few weeks since we’ve had the original ice cream at the park, it’s hard to say for exactly sure that it’s a 100% copy of that ice cream, but it was close enough and tasty enough that my household was happy.
-This recipe will definitely work for us to satisfy those blue ice cream cravings until we can get back to the park next summer.
+Now, since it had been a few weeks since we’d had the original ice cream at the park, it was hard to say for exactly sure that it’s a 100% copy of that ice cream, but it was close enough and tasty enough that my household was happy.
+This recipe will definitely work for us to satisfy those blue ice cream cravings until we can get back to the park each summer.

 If blue ice cream isn’t your thing, you can always check out my recipe for homemade Vanilla Ice Cream, too. 🙂